rp2323/data_analysis_portfolio/city_parish_salaries_project/cps_readme.md

 ## East Baton Rouge City-Parish Salary Analysis
-This project is intended to address the following key questions using the [City-Parish Salary Data supplied by the East Baton Rouge city-parish website](https://data.brla.gov/Government/City-Parish-Employee-Annual-Salaries/g9vh-zeiw):
+This project is intended to address the following key questions using the [city-parish salary data supplied by the East Baton Rouge city-parish website](https://data.brla.gov/Government/City-Parish-Employee-Annual-Salaries/g9vh-zeiw):

 * What departments lead in average base pay (annual salary not including additional earning allowances)?
 * What departments lead in average gross pay (base pay plus overtime plus any extra earnings)?